-- (a) Where information contained in this document has been sourced from a third party, the Company confirms that such information has been accurately reproduced and, as far as the Company is aware and able to ascertain from information published by such third parties, no facts have been omitted which would render the reproduced information inaccurate or misleading. - (b) The Investment Adviser has given and not withdrawn its written consent to the issue of this document with references to its name in the form and context in which such references appear.
+- (a) Certain information contained in this document has been sourced from third parties.
+Such information (which can be identified by the word "source" followed by the source) has been accurately reproduced and, as far as the Company is aware and able to ascertain from information published by such third parties, no facts have been omitted which would render the reproduced information inaccurate or misleading. - (b) The Investment Adviser has given and not withdrawn its written consent to the issue of this document with references to its name in the form and context in which such references appear and has authorised the inclusion of such statements in this document.
 The Investment Adviser accepts responsibility for information attributed to it in this document and declares that, having taken all reasonable care to ensure that such is the case, the information attributed to it in this document is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.